Judge tosses suit by Maine GOP congressman who lost election

-AUGUSTA, Maine (AP) — A federal judge is tossing a lawsuit by a Republican incumbent congressman from Maine who lost the nation’s first congressional election held by a candidate-ranking system.
+AUGUSTA, Maine (AP) — A federal judge rejected a lawsuit Thursday by a Republican incumbent from Maine who lost the nation’s first congressional election held under a candidate-ranking system.

-Democrat Jared Golden defeated U.S. Rep. Bruce Poliquin after voters from two trailing candidates were eliminated and reassigned to the remaining field.
+Democrat Jared Golden defeated Bruce Poliquin in the November contest, which allowed voters to rank up to four candidates.
+Poliquin won the most votes but failed to get a majority.
+Votes cast for two trailing candidates were then reassigned to voters’ second choices, which swung the election to Golden.

+Poliquin then filed a lawsuit alleging that the new balloting system, also called ranked choice, violated the U.S. Constitution.

-But Judge Lance Walker, a recent Trump administration appointee, rejected Poliquin’s requests that the courts declare him the winner or order a new election for the 2nd Congressional District.
+He asked Judge Lance Walker either to declare him the winner or order a second election for the 2nd Congressional District.
+But Walker, a recent appointee by Republican President Donald Trump, did neither.

 Most Read Nation & World Stories